-Support the development and implementation of national, regional and continental digital transformation strategies to create demand and enable scaling up of digital initiatives;
+Support the development and implementation of national, regional and continental digital transformation strategies to stimulate demand, supply and enable scaling up of digital initiatives to address developmental challenges affecting African continent;

-- Develop and implement national and sectorial digital strategies - > Develop and implement regional and continental digital strategies - > Develop and implement cyberspace policy and legislations; - Establish a capacity development programme to support African policymakers, regulators and other public sector representatives - Design policies through a human-centric and holistic approach that take into account the local context and relevant crosscutting issues at all stages of policy design and implementation.
-A specific focus on women, people living in remote areas, disadvantaged and marginalized communities, is encouraged through a dialogue that involves these targeted groups. - Develop and implement strategies for optimal utilization of scarce critical resources such as spectrum and management of IP addresses including migration toIPV6
+- > Develop and implement national and sectorial digital strategies - Develop and implement regional and continental digital strategies - Develop and implement cyberspace policy and legislations; - Develop and implement data protection and privacy policy and regulation in line with the Malabo Convention - > Develop regulation aimed at enabling free flow on non-personal data - Establish a capacity development programme to support African policymakers, regulators and other public sector representatives - Design policies based on a human-centred and holistic approach that takes into account the local context and cross-cutting issues relevant to all stages of policy design and implementation.
+Special attention should be given to women, people living in remote areas, people with disabilities, disadvantaged and marginalized communities through the establishment of a platform for dialogue and social cohesion and dialogue that involves these groups targets.
+The promotion of online cultural diversity must be supported to ensure that every person participates fully in society. - Develop and implement strategies for optimal utilization of scarce critical resources such as spectrum and management of IP addresses including migration toIPV6